jcerdenia/cerdenia.com/data/works/when-you-contemplate-the-waters.md

 An old haiku by Kyokusai (1816-1874) goes: "When you contemplate the waters at day break, you can hear the lotus blossom" (English translation from _Japanese Death Poems,_ ed.
 Yoel Hoffman, 1986), alluding to a popular but unsubstantiated belief that the lotus flower makes a subtle noise when it opens.
 Instead of approximating that imagined noise, _When You Contemplate the Waters_ affirms what the lotus traditionally symbolizes: purity, awakening, and life.
 The piece is built around two opposite forces: the water—fluid, unstable, and freely given to transformation; and the lotus—solid and assured in its purpose.
 Sometimes they are directly opposed; at other times it is more difficult to tell them apart.
 In the end the flower blossoms, emerging out of the murky waters.

-_When You Contemplate the Waters_ is a kind of homage to Takemitsu, and is very much inspired by _Rain Coming_, especially in its opening moments.
+_When You Contemplate the Waters_ is the second in a cycle of loosely related pieces inspired by Japanese death haiku, preceded by [_On the Verge_](/works/on-the-verge) and followed by [_Heavenward_](/works/heavenward).
+Furthermore, it is a kind of homage to Takemitsu, and is transparently inspired by _Rain Coming_, especially in its opening moments.
 Inevitably, it diverges in a completely different direction.
-It was written for the Yong Siew Toh Conservatory New Music Ensemble and completed in Baltimore, Maryland in the spring of 2013.
+It was written for the Yong Siew Toh Conservatory New Music Ensemble and completed in Baltimore in the spring of 2013.

 ###### Instrumentation